nimobeeren/ctf-agent/ctf-challenges/README.md

 ## How It Works

-To run multiple challenges simultaneously we use **Traefik** as a reverse proxy which routes requests based on the `Host` header.
+To run multiple challenges simultaneously, we use **Traefik** as a reverse proxy, which routes requests based on the `Host` header.
 All services run on an internal Docker network, with only Traefik exposing ports to your host machine.
 This allows each challenge to be accessible via its own subdomain.
-Because not all clients resolve the IP address for `localhost` subdomains correctly, we use `nip.io` which a DNS server which routes back to `127.0.0.1`.
+Because not all clients resolve the IP address for `localhost` subdomains correctly, we use `nip.io`, a DNS server that routes back to `127.0.0.1`.

 ## Stopping Services